 All three shipsare still able to go to sea on their own engines and they are doing it from time to time.

 The following picture shows my home made QRP shortwave transceiver.
-This allmode analoge transceiver was designed by OM Peter Solf (DK1HE) and sold as a kit by "QRP Project" in Berlin.
+This transceiver kit was designed by OM Peter Solf (DK1HE) and sold by "QRP Project" in Berlin.

 During vacation I normally use a very small equipment set.
 The HB-1B has an internal battery which permits to transmit over hours with about 3-4 watts into an endfeeded 12 m random wire antenna, adapted via a L-match tuner.

-This is not a DX configuration, but it allows very funny CW contacts over the horizon of my favorite vacation island BORKUM in JO33io.
+This is not a DX configuration, but it allows very funny CW contacts over the horizon on my vacation places.

 You must be logged in to file a report on this page